dylanpieper/chatalot/README.md

 ### Methods

--   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a character vector if prompts were provided as a vector).
+-   `texts()`: Returns response texts in the same format as the input prompts (i.e., a list if prompts were provided as a list, or a vector if prompts were provided as a vector).
 When a `type` is provided, returns a list with one element for each prompt.
 When `type` is consistent, returns a data frame with one row for each prompt, and one column for each property.
 -   `chats()`: Returns a list of chat objects
 -   `progress()`: Returns processing status